Mishalzeera/the-money-manager/TESTING.md

 ## Friends

-At the point that the app was a bit more presentable, the author shared it with trusted friends.
+At the point that the app was a bit more presentable, I shared it with trusted friends.
 Some have design backgrounds, others in finance as well as other entrepreneurs.
 Right away there were some errors that came up due to their specific way of entering numbers, for instance.
 Also in their way of